dojo/docs/dojox/html/entities.rst

   [
      ["<UTF-8 character", "Entity encoding minus & and  ;"]
-     ... //Any number of other mappings
+     ... // Any number of other mappings
   ];

 So, for example say you want to *just* encode & characters to an entity representation.
 You would define the map as follows: